electroledezma/PPPay/README.md

 # Basic payment
-//This is the first PHP code, intended as an application for basic payments, includes a 4-steps algorithm for tests of PSE (saving and //current accounts).
+%This is the first PHP code, intended as an application for basic payments, includes a 4-steps algorithm for tests of PSE (saving and current accounts).

 <?php